-The baby received an early medical diagnosis to account for the injuries.
+The baby received an early medical diagnosis to account for the bruising after safeguarding investigations were initiated.
 It was later found that this diagnosis was incorrect.

-Fifteen days later, the baby was brought to the local ED unable to move their arm.
-It was found to be fractured.
-The baby also sustained further bruising whilst under supervised care.
-The holistic picture was identified during this second presentation.
+Fifteen days later, the baby was brought to the local ED with further bruising and unable to move their arm and a fracture was identified in a non-mobile baby and initial medical diagnosis was reviewed.
 An explanation provided by the family to account for the fracture did not fit with the injuries seen (mechanism of injury), and alerted practitioners to reevaluate the original multi-agency plans.